 Recommendation # 6 6.1.3.
-There are cloof interest in compl ear procedures for identifying and mitigating actual and perceived conflict aint management.
+There are clo ear procedures for identifying and mitigating actual and perceived conflict aint management.
 6.1.5.
 Key roles and responsibilities in relation to handling complaints are articulated within the Complaint Handling Policy and procedures.
-Duiovitus 2 6.1.6.
+Priority 2 6.1.6.
 The Complair between a child vic child.
-Priority 2 n place to record all child abuse complaints, incidents, allegations, as and referrals.
+PHOTICY 2 n place to record all child abuse complaints, incidents, allegations, ns and referrals.
 The system must be secure so that confidential information is store ed, protected and retained for 50 years.
-The Order of the Servants of Mary NCSS complaint handling policies are in procedures, that is, how the policy will be implemented need to be developmentated to personnel and wider community. • The Order of the Servants of Mary NCSS complaint handling policies are in procedures, that is, how the policy will be implemented need to be developed. ped and Details of finding The Order of the Servants of Mary NCSS complaint handling policies are in procedures, that is, how the policy will be implemented need to be develop communicated to personnel and wider community.
+Details of finding The Order of the Servants of Mary NCSS complaint handling policies are in procedures, that is, how the policy will be implemented need to be developed communicated to personnel and wider community.
+The Order of the Servants of Mary NCSS complaint handling policies are in procedures, that is, how the policy will be implemented need to be developed. oed and Details of finding The Order of the Servants of Mary NCSS complaint handling policies are in procedures, that is, how the policy will be implemented need to be develop communicated to personnel and wider community.
 6.1.3.
-The Order outline a procedure for identifying and mitigating actual a ped and The Order of the Servants of Mary NCSS complaint handling policies are in procedures, that is, how the policy will be implemented need to be develop communicated to personnel and wider community.
+The Order outline a procedure for identifying and mitigating actual a nd perceived The Order of the Servants of Mary NCSS complaint handling policies are in procedures, that is, how the policy will be implemented need to be develop communicated to personnel and wider community.
 6.1.3.
 The Order outline a procedure for identifying and mitigating actual a conflict of interest in complaint management.
 6.1.5.
-The Order clearly articulate the roles and responsibilities of key personsibilities. ped and Ind perceived onnel in relation to
+The Order clearly articulate the roles and responsibilities of key personsibilities. nd perceived

 Agreed Action The Order of the Servants of Mary will: Develop a procedure for identifying and mitigating actual and perceived conflict of interest in complaint management.
 Clearly articulate the roles and responsibilities of key personnel in relation to handling complaints.
 Identify the procedures and differentiate the process between a child victim and an adult brining forward a complaint of abuse suffered as a child.
-Institute a process to record, store, protect and retain all child abuse complaints, incidents, allegations, disclosures, concerns, and referrals for 50 years.
+4. Institute a process to record, store, protect and retain all child abuse complaints, incidents, allegations, disclosures, concerns, and referrals for 50 years.
 Responsibility Fr.
 Peter Porteous, Provincial Delegate.
 Due date 31 March 2023